 For balanced storage load and fault tolerance when using fault domains, consider the following guidelines:

-- Provide enough fault domains to satisfy the Primary level of failures to tolerate that are configured in the storage policies.
+- Provide enough fault domains to satisfy the Number of failures to tolerate that are configured in the storage policies.

 Define at least three fault domains.
 Define a minimum of four domains for best protection.